Search results for

 The Apple AirPods Max look great, though they’re not for everyone.

 Ultimately, we recommend the Beats Studio Pro for those with smaller heads and ears who want maximum connectivity flexibility and exceptional value, especially at current sale prices.
-For everyone else seeking the best possible noise cancellation and willing to pay premium prices, stick with the Apple AirPods Max.
+For everyone else seeking the best possible noise cancelation and willing to pay premium prices, stick with the Apple AirPods Max.

 See price at Amazon